‘Thrown under the bus’: Some Afghans view U.S.-Taliban peace deal with mix of disbelief and anger

 The deal, signed Feb.
-29 in Qatar’s capital, also leaves the Afghan government in a weakened position as it prepares for its own round of talks with the Taliban, according the Afghan officials and analysts.
+29 in Qatar’s capital, also leaves the Afghan government in a weakened position as it prepares for its own round of talks with the Taliban, according to the Afghan officials and analysts.

 The provisions included a commitment to a controversial prisoner swap that robs the government of key leverage before the talks, which had been scheduled to begin by Tuesday.
-And a reference to the Taliban as the “Islamic Emirate of Afghanistan” is seen as giving the group greater legitimacy despite language that the United States does not recognize any such political standing.
+And a reference to the Taliban as the “Islamic Emirate of Afghanistan” is seen as giving the group greater legitimacy, despite language that the United States does not recognize any such political standing.

 “We were thrown under the bus for a photo op and a handshake,” said a senior Afghan government official.

-He complained that the deal didn’t extract enough concessions from the Taliban, and instead made controversial pledges on behalf of the Afghan government.
-The result, he said, is the Taliban will likely enter talks with the Afghan government from a stronger negotiating position.
+He complained that the deal did not extract enough concessions from the Taliban, and instead made controversial pledges on behalf of the Afghan government.
+The result, he said, is the Taliban will probably enter talks with the Afghan government from a stronger negotiating position.

-Many Afghan who see themselves most closely allied with American values — and most dependent on U.S. support — fear they have the most to lose from the peace deal.
+Many Afghans who see themselves most closely allied with American values — and most dependent on U.S. support — fear they have the most to lose from the peace deal.
 Supporters of women’s rights, civil society and some sectors of the country’s political and security establishment described reading the deal with a mix of disbelief and anger.

 “I want peace.
 All Afghans want peace.
 But I don’t think this deal will bring us peace,” the Afghan official said, describing it as a step in the wrong direction that will further destabilize the country.

 His sentiment was echoed by two other Afghan officials.
-All spoke on the condition of anonymity as they were not authorized to brief the media.
+All spoke on the condition of anonymity because they were not authorized to brief the media.

 Violence across Afghanistan has risen since the deal was signed.
 On Friday, Kabul saw its deadliest attack in months.
 Islamic State gunmen shooting down on a religious gathering from a nearby multistory building killed at least 32 people and wounded 81.
 Some civilians at the site of the attack blamed the peace talks for the carnage.